• Skip to primary navigation

 You Will Need:

-Wired Ribbon – Here’s the best selection I’ve found.
-I use 2″ to 4 inch wired ribbon on trees but this year I used all 2.5″.
+Wired Ribbon – I use 2″ to 4 inch wired ribbon on trees but this year I used all 2.5″.
 Be sure the ribbon is wired!

 Large Ball Ornaments

-Christmas Tree Ornaments – Regular Sized Ball Ornaments – If you buy ornament sets online like these, make sure they are the 3.15″ ornaments and not a smaller version.
+Christmas Tree Ornaments – Regular Sized Ball Ornaments – If you buy ornament sets online, make sure they are the 3.15″ ornaments and not a smaller version.

 Christmas Tree Skirt or Christmas Tree Collar – I personally used a white sheet because the gifts cover it anyway, but I LOVE these Christmas tree collars.
 Maybe next year!